Jian Yu, PhD

 Professor of Pathology

-Dr. Yu is a member of the University of Pittsburgh Cancer Institute, an affiliated member of the Division of Experimental Pathology, and a preceptor of the Cellular and Molecular Pathology Graduate Training Program.
-Dr. Yu holds a secondary appointment as Professor of Radiation Oncology.
+Dr. Yu is a member of the University of Pittsburgh Cancer Institute, an affiliated member of the Division of Experimental Pathology, and training faculty of the Cellular and Molecular Pathology Graduate Training Program and Pitt-CMU MSTP training program.

 Hillman Cancer Center